 (a) the Registrar shall retain from the fees paid on the lodging of the document such amount as is prescribed by the regulations (the prescribed amount); and

-(b) the prescribed amount shall be forfeited and dealt with as a penalty under section 190; and
+(b) the prescribed amount shall be forfeited and dealt with under section 190; and

 (c) the amount being the difference between the fees paid on the lodging of the document and the prescribed amount may be returned to the person lodging the document when the document is withdrawn from lodgment.

 [Section 192 amended by No. 28 of 1969 s.
 8; No. 6 of 2003 s.
 74; No. 59 of 2004 s.
-140.]
+140; No. 2 of 2014 s.
+83.]

 193. Power to state case for Supreme Court

-It shall be lawful for the Commissioner whenever any question shall arise with regard to the performance of any duty or the exercise of any of the functions by this Act conferred or imposed either on him or on the Registrar to state a case for the opinion of the Supreme Court; and thereupon it shall be lawful for the said court to give its judgment thereon; and such judgment shall be binding upon the Commissioner and Registrar respectively.
+It shall be lawful for the Commissioner whenever any question shall arise with regard to the performance of any duty or the exercise of any of the functions by this Act or the Electronic Conveyancing Act 2014 conferred or imposed either on him or on the Registrar to state a case for the opinion of the Supreme Court; and thereupon it shall be lawful for the said court to give its judgment thereon; and such judgment shall be binding upon the Commissioner and Registrar respectively.

+[Section 193 amended by No. 2 of 2014 s.
+84.]

 Part XI — Restrictions on, and recovery of, payments of compensation by State

 [Heading inserted by No. 81 of 1996 s.
 115.]